TinyRickXD/ROK-K1627/27k6/ark.md

 ### Rally leader

-- Ability to assign markers.
+- Ability to `assign markers`.
+- Use best equipment on `rally` commander.
-- You will be assigned to a strong hold which you have to keep rallying.
+- You will be assigned to a `stronghold` which you have to keep rallying after delay of `1 minute`.
-- When you launch rally make sure you're free marches are already marching towards the stronghold for open field support.
+- When you launch rally make sure your free marches are already marching towards the stronghold for open field support.

 ### Garrison Captain

-- Ability to assign markers.
+- Ability to `assign markers`.
+- Use best equipment on `garrison` commander.
-- Always have your commander inside the strong hold.
+- Always have your `garrison` commander inside the stronghold.
+- Always refresh your `garrison commander` if it's health is lower than `40%`.
-- Make sure to have free marches at your garrison for open field support.
+- Make sure to have free marches at your `garrison` for open field support.

 ### Farm Master